appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/openid-connect-oidc/active-directory.md

 ---
 # Active Directory

-To configure Appsmith to use [Azure Active Directory (Azure AD)](https://portal.azure.com/#allservices) as a OIDC provider, follow the steps below:
+To configure Appsmith to use [Azure Active Directory (Azure AD)](https://portal.azure.com/#allservices) as an OIDC provider, follow the steps below:

 ## Prerequisites

 1. In Appsmith, go to **Admin Settings > Authentication** and click **Enable** on  **OIDC**.

-2. Copy the **Redirect URL** from the **OIDC** configuration page to add it later in the Active Directory settings.
+2. Copy the **Redirect URL** from the **OIDC** configuration page to add it when creating the application in Active Directory.

 <figure>
   <img src="/img/oidc-configurations-in-appsmith.png" style= {{width:"600px", height:"auto"}} alt="OIDC configurations"/>